 How much does it cost for professional teeth-whitening?

-How long does it take to whiten your teeth at the dentist?
+How long does it take to whiten your teeth at home?

-If you choose in-chair teeth-whitening at the dentist, your treatment generally takes between 30 to 90 minutes.
-Alternatively, if you choose at-home professional teeth whitening treatments, it may take two to four weeks before you notice a difference.
+At-home professional teeth whitening treatments may take two to four weeks before you notice a difference.

 Does teeth-whitening work?